LarsEKrueger/hunter-killer/README.md

 state and does something until the condition for a new state is fulfilled.
 The state is indicated by the color of the spidertron.

-The spawners and worms will be called *targets* in the following descriptions.
+The spawners, worms, and places to explore will be called *targets* in the following descriptions.

 | State     | Action                                        | Color |
 |-----------|-----------------------------------------------|-------|